Due to weather from hurricane Ida and conditions on the ground, Bonnaroo has cancelled the festival. More details.

-Thousands of music fans, festival-goers, and even white-collar Roovians are already daydreaming about their summer weekend on the Manchester farm.
+Thousands of music fans, festival-goers, and even white-collar Roovians are already daydreaming about their weekend on the Manchester farm.
 Bonnaroo is taking place in September instead of June this year.
-The festival will take place from Thursday to Sunday, June 11-14, 2020.
+The festival will take place from Thursday to Sunday, September 24-27, 2020.
 Attendees can expect four days and nights packed with music, comedy, art, food, camping, activities, and good times.
 This will be Bonnaroo’s 20th Anniversary!
 The lineup has been announced and tickets are now on sale.

 - Foo Fighters

 - Lana Del Rey

 - My Morning Jacket